NVIDIA/aistore/docs/performance.md

 AIStore node (proxy and target) must be deployed as a single VM on a given bare-metal host.
 There must be no sharing of host resources between two or more VMs.
-Even if there is a single VM, the host may decide to swap it out when idle, or give it a single hyperthreaded vCPU instead of a full blown physical core - this condition must be prevented.
+Even if there is a single VM, the host may decide to swap it out when idle, or give it a single hyperthreaded vCPU instead of a full-blown physical core - this condition must be prevented.
-AIStore node needs to have a physical resource in its entirety: RAM, CPU, network and storage.
+AIStore node needs to have a physical resource in its entirety: RAM, CPU, network, and storage.
 Hypervisor must resort to the remaining absolutely required minimum.
 Make sure to use PCI passthrough to assign a device (NIC, HDD) directly to the AIStore node VM.

 AIStore's primary goal is to scale with clustered drives.
 Therefore, the choice of a drive (type and capabilities) is very important.